Trump Organization fined $1.6 million for tax fraud

 A jury convicted the company of tax fraud on Dec.
 6.

-The Trump Organization was charged through two corporate entities: The Trump Corp., which was fined $810,000; and Trump Payroll Corp., which was fined $800,000.
+The Trump Organization was charged through two corporate entities: The Trump Corporation, which was fined $810,000; and Trump Payroll Corporation, which was fined $800,000.

-Those fines will be barely a dent in the bottom line for an enterprise with a global portfolio of golf courses, hotels and development deals.
-It could face more trouble outside of court due to the reputational damage, such as difficulty finding new deals and business partners.
+Those fines “constitute a fraction of the revenue" generated by Trump’s real estate empire, Steinglass said in court.
+It could face more trouble outside of court from reputational damage, such as difficulty finding new deals and business partners.

+“We all know that these corporations won’t go to jail, as Allen Weisselberg has," Steinglass said.
+“The only way to deter such conduct is to make it as expensive as possible."

 The Trump Organization’s sentencing doesn't end Trump’s battle with Bragg, who said the sentencing “closes this important chapter of our ongoing investigation into the former president and his businesses.
 We now move onto the next chapter.”

-Bragg, a Democrat who took office in January, was referring to a related investigation of Trump that began under his predecessor, Cyrus Vance Jr.
+Bragg, in office for little more than a year, inherited the Trump Organization case and the investigation into the former president from his predecessor, Cyrus Vance Jr.

-At the same time, New York Attorney General Letitia James is suing Trump and the Trump Organization, alleging they misled banks and others about the value of its many assets, a practice she dubbed the “art of the steal.”
+At the same time, New York Attorney General Letitia James is suing Trump and the Trump Organization, alleging they misled banks and others about the value of its many assets, including golf courses and skyscrapers — a practice she dubbed the “art of the steal.”

 James, a Democrat, is asking a court to ban Trump and his three eldest children from running any New York-based company and is seeking to fine them at least $250 million.
-A judge has set an October trial date.
-As a preliminary measure, he appointed a monitor for the company while the case is pending.
+A judge has set an October trial date and appointed a monitor for the company while the case is pending.

-Trump faces several other legal challenges as he looks to retake the White House in 2024.
+Trump faces several other legal challenges as he ramps up his presidential campaign.

 A special grand jury in Atlanta has investigated whether Trump and his allies committed any crimes while trying to overturn his 2020 election loss in Georgia.